{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Helpful tips for feeding a good doer that lives out during the winter

-• Owners of horses who seem to get fat on fresh air may find feeding good doers who live out year-round a real challenge as they try to balance providing sufficient nutrition to cover their essential requirements for good health, without seeing their waistline expand.
+• Owners of horses who seem to gain weight on fresh air may find knowing how to feed a fat horse who lives out year-round a real challenge as they try to balance providing sufficient nutrition to cover their essential requirements for good health, without seeing their waistline expand.

-Obesity in horses is a huge problem as it is a real risk to health, with weight-related problems including increased stress placed on limbs and joints, a higher risk of heart disease, circulation problems, digestive disorders and decreased resistance to disease, as well as increasing the likelihood of laminitis occuring.
+Obesity in horses is a real risk to health, with weight-related problems including increased stress placed on limbs and joints, a higher risk of heart disease, circulation problems, digestive disorders and decreased resistance to disease, as well as increasing the likelihood of laminitis occuring.

-Assuming there are no underlying health conditions leading the horse to become overweight, the most common cause is that the horse is taking on more energy in the form of calories than they are using in exercise, which results in the excess energy being stored as fat.
+Assuming there are no underlying health conditions leading the horse to become overweight, such as equine metabolic syndrome, the most common cause is that the horse is taking on more energy in the form of calories than they are using in exercise, which results in the excess energy being stored as fat.

-One of the first things to look at when considering feeding good doers is the quality of your horse’s grazing.
+One of the first things to look at when considering how to feed a fat horse is the quality of your horse’s grazing.
 This is going to be the primary food source for any horse living out 24/7.
 If you have a horse that tends to carry too much weight, then this is likely to be the root of the problem, particularly if the horse is in a large field of good quality grass.

 While the nutritional value of grass will reduce during the winter months, a field of well-fertilised grazing, such as that produced by farmers for cattle, will still contain a high level of calories for horses to consume.

-So how can you reduce the calories from grass that your horse has access to when feeding good doers?
+So how can you reduce the calories from the grass your horse has access to feeding a fat horse ?
 Equine nutritionist Christine Smy suggests:

 • Consider the size of your horse’s field – is there a smaller field available?